 Tour space is limited.
 Preregistration is recommended to secure a spot.

-The Delaware Contemporary is excited to debut new compositions added to the Anahata series of immersive multimedia installations conceived by artist John Singletary.
+The Delaware Contemporary debuts new compositions added to the Anahata series of immersive multimedia installations conceived by artist John Singletary.
 Out from the cloak of darkness emerges a fantastical universe of images that seem to exist in both the past and the present simultaneously.
 Drawing from an ancient visual language, Singletary seamlessly bridges history with the contemporary by capturing his meticulous and intimate choreography with an open-spectrum camera in his one-of-a-kind UV light studio using sophisticated OLED monitors.
 The captivating results are the efforts of collaboration between performers, choreographers, costume designers, makeup artists, and technicians.
 Singletary creates the rendered images using a revolutionary photographic process that produces images true to moments in time.

 Sanskrit for "unhurt" or "unbroken," the word Anahata refers to the heart chakra and the Vedic concept of the "unstruck" sound of the celestial realm.
 Singletary's seemingly chaotic constructions give way to visions of harmony and invocations of creations and origin.
 By plunging the viewer into complete darkness, Singletary recreates conditions of birth - both physical and spiritual.
 Light pulsating from the black offers a way out of the dark and attempts to provide answers to implied questions about genesis and the universal human condition.